Unless you are well versed in the language of wine, you probably won’t know what tannin is, let alone how to explain what it is.

 Similar to mouthfeel, body is a culmination of several factors.

-It’s a way to describe the texture, whether a wine feels smooth or flavor if you feel a particular flavor really packs a punch.
+It’s a way to describe the texture, whether a wine feels smooth or if you feel a particular flavor really packs a punch.

 If you’ve tried red wine, then you’ve most likely tasted tannins for yourself.
-If you’re not a wine connoisseur, however, then you probably don’t know you’re tasting tannin.
+If you’re not a wine connoisseur, however, you probably don’t know you’re tasting tannin.

 Tannin is a taste that resembles over-steeped black tea: it’s bitter, bland, and yet folks still seem to seek out the most tannic wine they can find.

 Most of us know the feeling when we put something sour in our mouths and instinctively salivate.

 When a wine is particularly acidic, you’ll elicit the same response.

 Here’s an easy way to remember what finish means.
 A wine’s finish is a wine’s taste after you finish it.

 It describes how long the flavor lasts on your tongue after you swallow and any residual flavors you get on the palate.